 It doesn’t pretend to be a comprehensive form builder, although hopefully Elegant Themes may expand its capabilities in the future.

 If you’re looking to create the simple type of contact forms that you see on the vast majority of websites, then this is for you.

 If you’re looking to create forms with multiple field types such as Textareas , Dropdown lists, Checkboxes and Radio buttons then you need to be looking at the Elementor Pro Form Widget.

 The Elementor Pro Form Widget really is a powerful form builder that will allow you to create just about any form that you can think of.

-10% saving on both the Divi theme / Divi Builder plugin and the Elementor Pro plugin
+10% saving on the Divi theme and the Divi Builder plugin

-If you’d like to start creating your forms with the Divi Builder or the Elementor Pro plugin, then please feel free to use my links below, which will give you a 10% saving.
+If you’d like to start creating your forms with the Divi Builder (theme or plugin) then please feel free to use my link below, which will give you a 10% saving.